trychlos/pwix-typed-message/README.md

 Display the topmost in semantic order of the pushed `TypedMessage`'s.

+Accepts a data context as:

+- `orderableStack`: an object compliant with `OrderableStack.IOrderableStack` interface

+- `classes`: a list of classes as a String, to be added whatever be the displayed message, defaulting to nothing.

 ## NPM peer dependencies

 Starting with v 0.3.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#peer-npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.

 Instead we check npm versions of installed packages at runtime, on server startup, in development environment.